Table of contents

-Ticks & Hiking: How To Protect Yourself
+How To Protect Yourself from Ticks While Hiking

 Different species live in different regions of the country, carrying and transmitting species-specific diseases.
 Only a few select species, however, bite and transmit disease to people, and much of it seasonally dependent.
-Some populations of ticks may be found general areas listed below.
-The CDC has very informative diagrams of geographical distributions of each tick species.

-• American Dog Tick – (also called Wood Tick) Widely distributed east of the Rocky Mountains.
+• American Dog tick – (also called Wood Tick) Widely distributed east of the Rocky Mountains.
 Also occurs in limited areas on the Pacific Coast.

 • Gulf Coast tick – Found primarily along coastal areas of the U.S. along the Atlantic coast and the Gulf of Mexico.
-While larvae and nymphs feed on birds and small rodents, and adult ticks feed on deer and other wildlife, adult ticks have been associated with transmission of Rocky Mountain Spotted Fever to humans.
+While larvae and nymphs feed on birds and small rodents, and adult ticks feed on deer and other wildlife, adult ticks have been associated with transmission of Rocky Mountain spotted fever to humans.

 • Lone star tick – The CDC calls this a “very aggressive tick.”
 It’s widely distributed throughout the southeastern states, with some cases showing up in the upper Midwest, and the Northeast.
-The nymph and adult females most frequently bite humans and transmit disease, including Ehrlichia chaffeensis and Ehrlichia ewingii (which cause human ehrlichiosis)Heartland virustularemia, and STARI.
+The nymph and adult females most frequently bite humans and transmit disease, including Ehrlichia chaffeensis and Ehrlichia ewingii which cause human ehrlichiosisheartland virustularemia, and STARI.
 It can also cause an allergy called Alpha-gal.

 • Rocky Mountain wood tick – Found in the Rocky Mountain states and southwestern Canada from elevations of 4,000 to 10,500 feet.
 Adult ticks feed primarily on large mammals.